Banana bread is a great thing to eat when you’re in the mood for a snack. It’s something that’s tasty, and it doesn’t take that long to make.

 You’ll see that the banana bread has risen slightly over the lip of the bread pan when you take it out.
 This is totally normal.

-The banana bread might rise a little more than usual or a little less than usual, depending on the ingredients that you choose to use.
+It might rise a little more or less than usual, depending on the ingredients that you choose to use.
 Just know that rising is normal.

 What Makes It Rise?

 Leavening agents are added to the banana bread batter to make it rise.
-Typically, you’ll put either baking soda or baking powder in the banana bread mixture.
+Typically, you’ll put either baking soda or baking powder in the mixture.

 There are other types of leavening agents that you can use, but baking powder and baking soda are the most common.
 Make sure to use the right amount of these ingredients so things will turn out properly.

 If you don’t, you could wind up having the bread turn out flat.
-Always read the banana bread recipe carefully.
+Always follow your recipe carefully.

 How to Make Banana Bread Rise